 For those considering an upgrade, several router brands consistently deliver reliable performance.

-Cisco remains a trusted choice for enterprise-grade reliability, while TP-Link and Netgear offers excellent options for residential use.
+Cisco remains a trusted choice for enterprise-grade reliability, Netgear offers excellent options for residential use.
 Adran equipment is another solid choice for those seeking professional-grade hardware.